What is a Mindfulness Zoom session?

-- The reptilian Brain all about survival and reproduction
+- The reptilian Brain all about survival and reproduction.

-- The limbic Brain all about memory and emotions & fight or flight
+- The limbic Brain all about memory and emotions & fight or flight.

-- Pre Frontal Cortex all about thinking and controlling and regulating
+- Pre Frontal Cortex all about thinking and controlling and regulating.

-Focusing the mind
+Focusing the mindfulness mind.

-By focusing on your breath you relax and regulate the prefrontal neo cortex brain function connecting to the Amygdala (the fear) and the Hippocampus (the long term memory), allowing you to naturally balance your moods, your perception and your feelings.
-Discerning between true threats to your life and wellbeing and those which are just thoughts of threats.
+By focusing on our breath, we relax and regulate the prefrontal neocortex brain function connecting to the Amygdala (the fear) and the Hippocampus (the long term memory).
+This allows us to balance our moods, our perception and our feelings naturally.
+Discerning between true threats to our life and wellbeing and those which are just thoughts of threats.